Cavalry Regiment del Rey

-The Cavalry Regiment El Rey (Regimiento de Caballería El Rey) is the oldest cavalry regiment in the Spanish Army, distinguishing itself on several occasions during the Peninsular War.
-They are best known for their charge at the Battle of Talavera where they dealt the decisive blow against General Jean François Leval's German Division.
+The Cavalry Regiment del Rey (Regimiento de Caballería del Rey) is a cavalry regiment of the Spanish Army.
+Tracing its roots back to 1538, it is the Spanish army's oldest cavalry regiment.
+The regiment distinguished itself on several occasions during the Peninsular War.
+They are best known for their charge at the Battle of Talavera where they dealt the decisive blow against a German division under Jean François Leval.